 The Sycamore Fire Department Apprentice Program is a three (3) year high tempo program.
 Accepted applicants shall be sworn as Paid on call (POC) firefighters at the Sycamore Fire Department.
 Upon appointment, Apprentices shall be expected to achieve all of the following training during the program:

 - Illinois Department of Public Health (IDPH) EMT-B licensure.

-	- Completion of a Department approved Fire Academy.
+- Completion of a Department approved Firefighter Academy.

-	- Office of the State Fire Marshal (OSFM) Basic Operations Firefighter
+- Office of the State Fire Marshall (OSFM) Basic Operations Firefighter certification.

-	certification.

-	- Illinois Department of Public Health (IDPH) Emergency Medical

-	Technician – Paramedic (EMT-P) licensure.
+- Illinois Department of Public Health (IDPH) Emergency Medical Technician – Paramedic (EMT-P) licensure.

-	Eligibility for the Sycamore Firefighter Intern Program shall consist of
+Eligibility for the Sycamore Fire Department Apprentice Program shall consist of the following:

-	the following:

-	- Applicants must sign a Firefighter – Intern contract upon appointment.
+- Applicants must sign the Apprentice Program Policy agreement upon appointment.

-	- Applicants must be physically, mentally, and psychologically able to

-	achieve the expected goals of the Sycamore Fire Department Firefighter
+- Applicants must be physically, mentally and psychologically able to achieve the expected goals of the Sycamore Fire Department Firefighting Apprentice Program.
+A current CPAT card with ladder climb exercise must be presented at the appointment date

-	Intern.
-Please note – a current Candidate Physical Ability Test (CPAT)

-	card must be presented at time of application deadline.
-A current CPAT

-	card with ladder climb exercise is considered valid if dated within 12

-	months of the application deadline.

 - Applicants shall have no felony convictions.